MattSM22/MattSM22/README.md

 ###

-<h6 align="left">. 🪁 I’m a big fan of gaming — you’ll often find me playing Counter-Strike or Valorant in my free time.
-I also love staying active and enjoy playing sports whenever I get the chance.</h6>
+<h5 align="left">. 📚 I hold a Bachelor's degree in Computer Science from Uninove and a technical certification in IT from ETEC Heliópolis.</h6>

 ###

-<h6 align="left">. 📚 I hold a Bachelor's degree in Computer Science from Uninove and a technical certification in IT from ETEC Heliópolis.</h6>

-###

-<h6 align="left">. 💡 My main programming languages are TypeScript and JavaScript, using React and Node.js as my primary frameworks.</h6>
+<h5 align="left">. 💡 My main programming languages are TypeScript and JavaScript, using React and Node.js as my primary frameworks.</h6>

 ###